 Photographs may lead to better treatment and care for patients in rural communities, a UBC Okanagan study shows.

 A slightly different take on medical photography.
-They gave 10 participants a camera and told them to take a photo every day."The photos gave us access to their days, to things that wouldn't be reported in a doctor's office, or on a medical chart, but were an important part of their day-to-day care," says Prof. Kathy Rush.
+The study gave 10 participants a camera and told them to take a photo every day."The photos gave us access to their days, to things that wouldn't be reported in a doctor's office, or on a medical chart, but were an important part of their day-to-day care," says Prof. Kathy Rush.
 "The images brought to life their social supports and the gaps in service."

 Read more here.